GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

     terraform -chdir=hpc-intel-select/primary apply
     ```

-1. Capture the startup scripts to files that will be used by Packer to build the
+2. Capture the startup scripts to files that will be used by Packer to build the
-   images.
+   images

     ```shell
     terraform -chdir=hpc-intel-select/primary output \